-In these photos, courtesy of the Skin Cancer Foundation, the first example of every set is normal.
-The second is an example of a suspicious spot can could be a warning sign of melanoma.
+In these photos, courtesy of the Skin Cancer Foundation, the first example for each set is what doctors would probably consider normal skin.
+The second is an example of a something that could be a warning sign of melanoma.

 If you drew a line down the middle of a spot that could be melanoma, the two sides wouldn’t match.

 Uneven, squiggly edges can be a sign of early melanoma.

 Check for subtle shading differences within the mole, or colors other than brown or black, like red or blue.
 Benign moles are usually all one shade of brown.